-As mentioned previously, 38Ten contains partnerships between multiple developers, resulting in a diverse team.
-Lutheran Social Services will be the primary developer on phase 1, with JT Klein Company and minority developer DA Development co-developing this phase.
-JTK will be the primary developer on phase 2, with DA Development also co-developing phase 2.
-As a part this partnership, LSS will provide a variety of supportive services to the targeted residents of 38Ten Parmenter.
+As a part this partnership, LSS will provide a variety of supportive services to the targeted residents of both properties.
 Tenants will have access to the help they need through an LSS Service Coordinator who will help to address their specific challenges and arrage services that they may learn the skills necessary to develop and maintain a healthy stable lifestyle.
-Supportive services will be designed for the targeted populations listed in category "E" but will be available any tenants residing within the 38Ten community.
+Supportive services will be designed for the targeted populations listed in category "E" but will be available any tenants residing within the the community.
 A designated Service Coordinator will be responsible for linking the target population at the site with supportive, medical or advocacy services in the general community for which they are entitiled, with a desired outcome of keeping them independent in their units.
-LSS will be on-site and will work with residents to identify funding sources and develop an on-going Supportive Services Plan, based on the needs of the tenants, to ensure supportive sruveces are made available to tenants at the Project.
+LSS will be on-site and will work with residents to identify funding sources and develop an on-going Supportive Services Plan, based on the needs of the tenants, to ensure supportive sruveces are made availble to tenants at the Project.
 LSS will establish a regular schedule of on or off-site plans to meet with tenants to ensure introduction to, on-going management of, and completition of supportive services programs.
 Residents will be made aware of array of services available to them during their new resident orientation.
 Residents will also be reminded of service opportunities through resident newsletters, calendars, and flyers posted at mailboxes and near entry doors.
-Services offered by the LSS Service Coordinator are voluntary to all residents at 38Ten Parmenter.
+Services offered by the LSS Service Coordinator are voluntary to all residents at University Park.